WoTTsecurity/wott-io/_posts/2019-07-12-mtls-with-nginx.md

 By replacing credentials with certificates, we are able to significantly improve the security (in particular with short-lived certificates, like the ones we offer), while also making the implementation *easier* (as it removes the need for API key/credential management).

-In this article we will make this all more concrete and create a sample implementation.
+In this article we will make this all more concrete by creating a sample implementation.
 The sample implementation will consist of a simple Python appserver, with an Nginx reverse proxy in front of it.
 Nginx will reject all connections without a valid certificate, and the appserver will then compare the certificate to a whitelist of devices that are allowed to talk to the server.

 Depending on your implementation, you could either use two Raspberry Pis for this, or you could use a Debian virtual machine as the server, and a Raspberry Pi as the client.
 The latter would be a more realistic setup for a live installation.
 Moreover, in the latter example, you can for instance use [Let's Encrypt](https://letsencrypt.org/) as the public SSL certificate.
 This is useful if you use the same Nginx server to serve content for other clients, and not just for mTLS.

 ## Preparation

 Before we begin, we first need to install the WoTT agent on both the server and client(s).
-You can find instruction on how to do this [here]({[site.url]}/documentation/getting-started).
+You can find instruction on how to do this [here]({{ site.url }}/documentation/getting-started).

 Once you have the WoTT agent installed, we need to install both [Docker CE](https://docs.docker.com/install/linux/docker-ce/debian/) and Docker Compose (you can install Docker Compose on a Raspberry Pi by just running `apt update && apt install docker-compose)`).
 We use these to simplify the installation, as we are able to better pin the requirements.